reubenscratton/oaknut/docs/guides/1_principles.md

 ### Strings and the STL

-Oaknut has it's own 'string' value type which is likely a better fit for programmers coming from conventional dev environments.
+Oaknut has it's own 'string' value type which is likely a better fit for programmers coming from conventional application dev environments.
 It differs from C++'s `std::string` in that it is a string of *characters*, not bytes, which may be internally encoded as UTF-8 (the default) or UTF-32.
 It also has many useful methods familiar to iOS and Java developers.